 Single to gregarios near the base of trees in decidious or mixed broad-leaved and coniferous woods or on moss-covered fallen logs, typically with Fagus.
 Late summer to autumn.
-Probably not yet found in Norway.
-The record in The Norwegian Mycological Database proved to be Mycena adonis.
+Not yet found in Norway.

 Pileus up to 30 mm across, conical to campanulate, expanding to parabolical or convex, with or without an umbo or papillate, delicately pruinose, glabrescent, hardly or shallowly sulcate, translucent-striate, somewhat hygrophnous, ochraceous orange-yellow, vivid orange, orange-brown, paler at the margin, darker, deep orange to brown at the centre.
 Odour indistinctive.
 Lamellae 20-26 reaching the stipe, ascending, narrowly adnate, sometimes decurrent with a short tooth, becoming dorsally intervenose, cream to pale ochraceous or with an incarnate flush, the edge paler to whitish.
 Stipe 20-80 x 1-2 mm, hollow, straight to curved, equal, terete, entirely pruinose to minutely puberulous, at first watery white, turning greyish brown to fairly dark brown from the base, the base mostly extended into a long root, densely covered with whitish fibrils.